-Full-time and qualified part-time employees will be granted one (1) day-of leave with pay each fiscal year for the purpose of attending to personal business which unavoidably conflicts with the employee's work schedule or to observe religious holidays.
+Personal leave is for the purpose of attending to personal business which unavoidably conflicts with the employee's work schedule or to observe religious holidays.
 Employees must provide a reasonable amount of advance notice, which shall normally be two days, to the department manager, or appointing authority.
+Personal leave shall be used in minimum increments of 4 hours, provided, however, that if an employee's remaining balance of available hours is less than 4, the employee may use the remainder of hours available.